compGeom-s23/compGeom-s23.github.io/Projects/P3-mondrian.md

 ```
   public:
-     Kdtree(vector<point2d>& p);
+     Kdtree(vector<point2d>& points);
 ```

 Note: Since your coordinates are `doubles` and you generate the points randomly, its unlikely that you'll get coincident points in your set of points.
-If your coordinates are ` ints`, you'll need to consider this issue.
+If your coordinates are `ints`, you'll need to consider this issue.
 Below we assume that the points are distinct.

-The generic constructor should first sort the points  by x-coord and by y-coord , respectitvely (check out `std::sort` for sorting vectors).
+The first step in building a kdtree from points is to sort the points  by x-coord and by y-coord , respectitvely (check out `std::sort` for sorting vectors).

 ```
 vector<point2d> & points-by-x, vector<point2d>& points-by-y;
-//initialize them from poins   then sort them
+//initialize then sort
 ```

 When using `std::sort`, you will need to pass as a third parameter a function that compares two elements, and returns `true` if the